 Harmon Family Professor of Sociology and International & Public Affairs

-Nitsan Chorev is the Harmon Family Professor of Sociology and International & Public Affairs and the Director of the Development Studies concentration program.
+Nitsan Chorev is the Harmon Family Professor of Sociology and International & Public Affairs and the Director of the Graduate Program in Development (GPD).

 Chorev’s current research is focused on access to medicines in East Africa.
-She looks at both the politics of imported medicines – today, these medicines come mostly from India – and at the politics of local manufacturing of medicines.
-She is particularly interested in identifying the transnational conditions leading to local pharmaceutical production in Kenya, Uganda, and Tanzania.
+She looks both at the politics of imported medicines – today, these medicines come mostly from India – and at the politics of local manufacturing.
+She is particularly interested in identifying the role foreign aid has been playing in both advancing and inhibiting local pharmaceutical production in Kenya, Uganda, and Tanzania.